Bhavin1018/Fluxion/docs/MIGRATION_GUIDE.md

 }
 ```

-## Migrating from Nano Stores to ReactFlow
+## Migrating from Nano Stores to Fluxion

-This guide will help you migrate your application from Nano Stores to ReactFlow.
-ReactFlow provides a more comprehensive API while maintaining the lightweight nature of Nano Stores.
+This guide will help you migrate your application from Nano Stores to Fluxion.
+Fluxion provides a more comprehensive API while maintaining the lightweight nature of Nano Stores.

 ### Basic Store Migration